Heart Disease / Stroke

-This booklet is for people with angina, and for their family and friends.
-It explains what angina is, what causes it, how angina is diagnosed, what to do if you get an episode of angina or if you think you may be having a heart attack and what can be done for angina.
-It also explains what acute coronary syndrome is.
+This booklet is for people with angina, and for their friends and family.
+It explains what angina is, what causes it, how angina is diagnosed, and what can be done to treat the condition.
+It also explains what to do if you get an episode of angina or if you think you may be having a heart attack.

 Fed up with fad diets?
 This fold-out booklet is a short introduction to the British Heart Foundation weight loss plan.

 To help African Caribbean communities look after their heart and reduce their risk of CVD.

 This booklet is for people with heart failure and their family and friends.
 It explains what heart failure is, what causes it, the symptoms, the possible treatments including medicines, and what can be done to help keep the condition under control.

 If someone has a heart condition and they are experiencing emotional upheaval, they are not alone.
 This booklet describes common emotional reactions to having problems with the heart and things that can help someone cope.

 Atrial fibrillation is the most common type of irregular heart rhythm.
 Most people who have AF are over 65, but some younger people also have it.
 This booklet is for people with atrial fibrillation and for their family and friends.